 - Setting test case importance.
 This is useful if you want to prioritize test cases execution based on test case importance.

-- Limitation to number of test cases can create problem over the long run if you have large volume of tests to run.
+- The limitation of a number of test cases can create a problem over the long run if you have a large volume of tests to run.

-I was talking with Scott and he was very excited about new features under development, such as requirements matrix report, activity history details, advanced searching options, personalized dashboard and new interface.
+I was talking with Scott and he was very excited about new features under development, such as requirements matrix report, activity history details, advanced searching options, personalized dashboard, and the new interface.

 Special offer for STH readers: